AgileVentures/asyncvoter-slack-command/DEVELOPING.md

  - let and const
  - ... the spread operator

 _* We use the Bluebird Promise npm package.
 Node has built in promises, however they are not as efficient as Bluebird.
-As promises have been standardised, there are a number of drop-in replacements._
+As promises have been standardised, there are a number of drop-in replacements.
+As long as the Promise module conforms to the [Promises/A+](https://promisesaplus.com/ "Promises/A+") standard, it will work interchangeably with others._

 We should be favouring the use of Promises over call-backs.
 It's time to refactor to promises when you start to see "Christmas tree code" aka "callback hell".

 When you do use callbacks within express (httpd service), by convention express uses `(error, next)` as parameters.